 Immediately, I feel this wave of calm come over me and I go to take my seat.

-You see, when creating my business, I modeled it directly after a few of same principles Daymond had built his company on, so spotting him was a much larger deal than you're probably understanding right now..
+You see, when creating my business, I modeled it directly after a few of the same principles Daymond had built his company on, so spotting him was a much larger deal than you're probably understanding right now...
 And there I was, seated across from the man I admired.

 I decided to write him a letter.

-The next morning, when discussing the previous day with my family, my phone rings.
+The next morning, while I was discussing the previous day with my family, my phone rings.
 I pick up and the voice on the other line says: "Hi, may I speak to Brenda?
 This is Daymond John calling."